-- The battery voltage is greater than 32 DCV for a 24 DCV battery system. - The battery voltage is greater than 45 DCV for a 32 DCV battery system.
+The possible cause of this diagnostic code is the battery voltage is greater than 32 DCV for a 24 volt systems.
+Another cause is that the battery voltage is greater than 45 DCV for a 32 volt systems.
 The setpoint for system voltage (P07) specifies the battery voltage as "0" for 24 volts and "1" for 32 volts.
 Clear the diagnostic code from the fault log after troubleshooting is complete.